seastan/lotr-lcg-set-generator/README.md

 and is not 100% reliable (it may be stuck on the Strange Eons step).
 To minimize the risks:

 - Never leave Strange Eons open.
-- Never resize the Strange Eons window.
+- Make sure the Strange Eons window is maximized.
+- Make sure no cards are opened.
+- Make sure all folders at the left are closed.
 - If the script started, don't even try to touch the keyboard or mouse.

 For debugging purposes you can also run these steps using the Jupyter notebook (it doesn't use parallelism):